Michigan’s potato assessment cap to rise following tabulation error

-A tabulation error means that Michigan’s potato assessment cap will be raised after all.
+A tabulation error means that Michigan’s potato assessment cap will be raised to 9.5 cents per cwt from the current 5.5 cents

 The Michigan Department of Agriculture and Rural Development (MDARD) notified the Michigan Potato Industry Commission (MPIC) on April 4 that an error was found in the tabulation process for commercial potato acreage in Michigan during a recent vote regarding the assessment cap limit.
 While MDARD’s original tabulation showed more than 50% of the total votes in favor of raising the assessment cap, the acreage represented by those votes was less than 50%.